-Type Examples of issues Lunchtime Detention - 1⁄2 hour Low-level poor behaviour A series of Lunchtime Detentions may be given Can be issued by: Any member of staff Low-level poor benaviour Poor attitude Dishonesty Persistent failure to follow school routines Phone seen when should be in locker (every occasion) Uniform code - rolled/ hitched skirt or microskirt (every occasion), persistent issues with incorrect uniform Appearance code - persistent issues with make-up, jewellery etc. Chewing gum Homework not handed in on time (after Reminder (Routines) has been issued) Lateness to registration (if more than 3 times in any half term without good reason) Lateness to lessons (if more than 3 times in any half term without good reason)
+Examples of issues

-After-School Detention - up to 1 hour A series of After-School Detentions may be given Can be issued by: Heads of Year, Heads of Key Stage or the Senior Leadership Team Failure to complete 1⁄2 hour lunchtime detention Several lunchtime detentions already issued, suggesting a pattern of low-level poor behaviour and/or a failure to follow school routines e.g. regarding uniform, homework, mobile phones Missing a lesson, assembly or activity Moderately serious poor behaviour incident e.g. unkind, thoughtless or disrespectful behaviour towards others.
-Friday Detention - 1⁄2 hour lunchtime and 1 3/4 hours after school Friday Detention may be given in conjunction with mid-week detentions Can be issued by: Deputy More serious misbehaviour (see Section 3) which warrants more than a mid-week detention but, nevertheless, does not call for suspension.
-May follow a disciplinary meeting with the Head Several after school detentions and repeated breaches of the Code of Conduct regarding following routines and meeting exemplary behavioural expectations Heads / Head
+- Low-level poor behaviour - Poor attitude - Dishonesty - Persistent failure to follow school routines - Phone in evidence (but not being used) before 4.00 pm on Foundation campus - Arrives at registration without a phone pouch ready for use (second time, after a Reminder/Note Home home has already been issued) - Uniform code rolled/ hitched skirt or microskirt (every occasion), persistent issues with incorrect uniform - Appearance code persistent issues with make-up, jewellery etc. - Chewing gum - Homework not handed in on time (after Reminder/Note Home has already been issued) - Lateness to registration (if more than 3 times in any term, without good reason) - Lateness to lessons (if more than 3 times in any term, without good reason) - Persistently needs to borrow a phone pouch and/or failure to return loan pouch (if more than 3 times in any term) - Failure to complete 1⁄2 hour lunchtime detention - Use of phone on Foundation site before 4pm - Several lunchtime detentions already issued, suggesting a pattern of low-level poor behaviour and/or a failure to follow school routines e.g. regarding uniform, homework, mobile phones - Missing a lesson, assembly or activity - Moderately serious poor behaviour incident e.g. unkind, thoughtless or disrespectful behaviour towards others. - More serious misbehaviour (see Section 3) which warrants more than a mid-week detention but, nevertheless, does not call for suspension.
+May follow a disciplinary meeting with the Head - Several after school detentions and repeated breaches of the Code of Conduct regarding following routines and meeting exemplary behavioural expectations